 “Being isolated is another risk,” Martin said.
 “According to the U.S. Census Bureau, 28 percent of people over the age of 65 live alone.
 Their isolation increases their risk of mortality.
 Having a way to contact someone is important.
 What is your lifeline?”

 That lifeline could be having someone who routinely checks on you, wearing an emergency device in case of a fall, or making sure a phone is nearby in case you can’t get up.

 Talk to your doctor

 One in four older adults will fall this year, but only 50 percent report them to their doctors, according to the CDC.
-And the chance of another fall increases each time you have one, so it’s important to ask your doctor to help you evaluate your fall risk.
+And the chance of another fall increases each time you have one, so it’s important to ask your doctor to help you evaluate your fall risk and balance issues.

 Check with your doctor to see if there are specific things you may be able to do to lower that risk.
 Lower-body weakness, a vitamin D deficiency, foot pain and even medications can increase your fall risk.